Jean-Nickolaus Tretter: Career and activism

 After dropping out of university, Tretter worked at a home in Ramsey County for people with disabilities, while also undertaking private study on gay and lesbian history.

 He spent sixteen years as the producer and host of the gay and lesbian classical radio show Night Rivers, hosted on KFAI radio.

-In 1972, Tretter and his friends organised the first Twin Cities commemoration of the Stonewall Riots.
+In 1972, Tretter and his friends organised the first Twin Cities commemoration of the Stonewall riots.
 Around the same time, he started collecting LGBT themed items.

 In 1982, Tretter became the co-chair of the Minnesota Gay and Lesbian Olympic Committee.
-The committee sent the third biggest delegation to the games and Tretter arranged for the torch run to pass though the Twin Cities.
+The committee sent the third biggest delegation to the games and Tretter arranged for the torch run to pass through the Twin Cities.

 In 1983 Tretter created a gay history exhibit at St. Paul's Landmark Center.

 Tretter helped to develop the LGBTQ+ scene in Minneapolis, including establishing Twin Cities Pride, co-founding the Minnesota Committee for Gay Rights, and serving as manager of the Noble Roman and other gay bars across the Twin Cities.

 Tretter's LGBT collection grew over the decades and he donated it to the Andersen Library in Minnesota in 2000.
 He worked as an archivist at the collection until retirement in 2011.
 Post-retirement he served on an advisory board and supported academics focusing on LGBT history.